johnkallen/pagination-demo/README.md

 Demo for my 5+ - SQL pagination methods with pros and cons for each

+This demo is expected to be used with its react counterpart:

 Start Postgres Database before running (in a terminal):
  - brew services start postgresql
  - psql postgres